netbox-community/netbox-zero-to-hero/modules/11-custom-scripts/11-custom-scripts.md

 - AP Count + Model
 - Server Count + Model

-When the script is run it will create a new Site, along with the the required routers, switches, APs and servers.
+When the script is run it will create a new Site, along with the the required routers, switches, Wireless APs and servers.
 This one is another great time saver in that you can set up a new site and all the required devices in a couple of seconds, all within the same screen of the UI!

 ## Video - NetBox Custom Scripts
-OK, so that's the overview of the scripts that will be used - let's get to the fun stuff!!
+OK, so that's the overview of the scripts that will be used - let's see them in action!!
 This video will give you a quick walk through of the code in each script, and show you how to run them from the Web UI and see the results.

 If you are following along, don't forget to use the [Custom Script Examples](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/custom_scripts)